DS2L/Proof-of-Phishing-Smart-Contracts/README.md

 - **`hash2`** — Represents the result of another testing transaction execution .
   In this case, the user’s funds are sent to another address controlled by the attacker.

-For the same phishing contract, changing certain fields ("GAS") results in **two different outcomes**:
+For the same phishing contract, changing certain fields (statements:"GAS","CALLER") results in **two different outcomes**:
 - The **simulation** (wallet preview) shows a safe refund (`hash1`);
 - The **actual execution** sends funds to the attacker (`hash2`).